-She made her way up the levitation platform and entered the Student’s Guidance Office, where an appointment for her to speak with her course coordinator awaited her.
+Once past the barricade of human bodies, she made her way up the levitation platform and entered the Student's Guidance Office, where an appointment for her to speak with her course coordinator awaited her.
 Gwen straightened her dress and sat, waiting patiently for her turn.

-“Nihao."
-A breath of cold air brushed her cheeks.
+"Nihao."
+A breath of cold airbrushed her cheeks.